LoneStamp/BlackMusic/README.md

 # BlackMusic

-🎯 A brief description of what this project does and who it's for
+🎯 A music player designed to deliver an unparalleled audio experience.
+BlackMusic integrates a vast catalog of music with superior playback capabilities.

 ## Acknowledgements